 - Clear a large work area below the branch you are felling of all people and property and cordon off the area or otherwise keep people from re-entering.
 Also, clear the area of any trip hazards like fallen branches, and take note of ones you can’t move, like exposed roots.
 You need to be able to move quickly and safely in your area in case something goes wrong.

 - Plan where you will need to cut.
-Remember that the removal of single branch usually requires many preliminary and jump cuts reduce the weight before your final cut.
+Remember that the removal of a single branch usually requires many preliminary and jump cuts to reduce the weight before your final cut.
 Try to make cuts at horizontal or nearly horizontal surfaces of the branch or vine, if you have a choice.